datanav/docs/concepts.rst

 The system component has a couple of uses.
 Firstly it can be used to introspect the underlying system and provide back lists of possible 'source' or 'sink' targets.
 Often this information can be used on the command line or in the *Sesam Management Studio* to quickly and efficiently configure how the node consumes or delivers data.

-The other use of the *system* is that it allow configuration that may apply to many *datasource* definitions, e.g. connection strings, to be located and managed in just one place.
+The other use of the *system* is that it allow configuration that may apply to many *source* definitions, e.g. connection strings, to be located and managed in just one place.

 .. _concepts-pipes: